Mizuno Carbo Pro 823 review: the stick in the naughty-kid happy meal

 Heavy swing weight, weak elasticity.
 Besides running hard for full downward chances (which I did not), follow-up chains after downward shots drag.
 Frame weight gives downward pressure — otherwise you are squeezing string performance through high-tension durability for basic offence.
 72-hole face sweet spot is not concentrated — full smash with big effort still unloads.
 Passive escape and front-court flat drives?
 Depressing topic.
 Skip.

-Carbo Pro feels domestically OEM’d — training black-racket vibes, as some comments say.
-Pretty shell, limited means — East Asian “I’m doing this for your own good” energy.
-Still curious about the final balanced 825.
+Carbo Pro feels domestically OEM'd — training black-racket vibes, as some comments say.
+Pretty shell, limited means — East Asian "I'm doing this for your own good" energy.
+Still curious about the balanced 825 sibling — see that review separately.